brianzinn/react-babylonjs/README.md

 `react-babylonjs` tries to remain unopinionated about how you integrate BabylonJS with React.
 This module provides a 100% declarative option and/or you can customise by adding code.
 There are lots of escape hatches where you can switch to imperative coding and direct access to objects.

 ## Connecting all together.
 Here we re-use a `MovingBox` component that can be clicked or hovered.
-These reusable components can be used to compose a delcarative scene just like regular React development.
+These reusable components can be used to compose a declarative scene just like regular React development.

 ```jsx
 import React, { useRef, useState } from 'react'